mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 In Cardano, native assets can be created before being [registered with the token registry](https://developers.cardano.org/docs/native-tokens/token-registry/How-to-prepare-an-entry-for-the-registry-NA-policy-script).
 Only a name is required to create the asset.
 When subsequently registering an asset, a description is required.
 Then a ticker, url, logo, and decimals are all considered optional.
 In the Cardano registry, metadata can be deleted and updated, but it requires a signature from the creator.

 In a [blog post](https://moxie.org/2022/01/07/web3-first-impressions.html), Moxie Marlinspike criticized web3 technologies that commit url's pointing to images to blockchains, but don't include e.g. a hash of the image on the chain, which would allow the user to verify that the url resolved to the correct image.
-In this proposal, SVG images are inline in the metadata document.
+In this proposal, SVG images are stored online, but a blake2b digest of their contents is stored in the metadata document for validation.

 We examined [Microsoft's localization guide](https://learn.microsoft.com/en-us/globalization/locale/currency-formatting) and [Shopify's localization guide](https://polaris.shopify.com/foundations/formatting-localized-currency) when considering how currency localization should work and how that connects to token metadata.